suffolklibraries/lgc/content/collections/events/heartsong-23-01.md

     content:
       -
         type: text
-        text: 'These friendly sessions are facilitated by Tracy and Denise and take place once a month on Thursdays.'
+        text: 'These friendly sessions are facilitated by Tracy and Helen and take place once the fourth Friday of the month.'
   -
     type: paragraph
     attrs: